mkloubert/nativescript-social-login/README.md

 ### Logging

-If you want to get the logging output of the module, you can use `PayPal.addLogger` function to add a callback that receives a message from the module:
+If you want to get the logging output of the module, you can use `SocialLogin.addLogger` function to add a callback that receives a message from the module:

 ```javascript
 SocialLogin.addLogger(function(msg) {